maydayv7/dotfiles/README.md

 *Replace* ***VARIANT*** *with the name of Install Media to create*
 <pre><code>nix build github:maydayv7/dotfiles#installMedia.<b><i>VARIANT</i></b>.config.system.build.isoImage</code></pre>

-You can also download the NixOS `.iso` from [here](https://nixos.org/download.html), then you can use the following commands to run the install script:
+You can also download the NixOS `.iso` from [here](https://nixos.org/download.html) and run the install script using the following command (as `root`):

 ```
-nix build github:maydayv7/dotfiles#packages.x86_64-linux.nixos
-sudo ./result/bin/nixos install
+nix run github:maydayv7/dotfiles#nixos -- install
 ```

 If you want to create an `.iso` image of the entire system, run the following command: